themuzzleflare/Sugar/README.md

 # Sugar

-A description of this package.
+A collection of useful extensions for the Swift programming language.